Skip to Content

 Our experienced pregnancy discrimination attorneys in Washington, D.C., can help you understand your rights and fight for your legal protections in the workplace.
 We can assist you with filing a complaint with the appropriate state or federal agency, negotiating with your employer, and pursuing legal action if necessary.

-At Pitre & Associates, we are committed to fighting for the rights of pregnant employees and ensuring that they are treated fairly in the workplace.
+At Pitre & Associates, we are committed to fighting for the rights of pregnant employees and ensuring they are treated fairly in the workplace.
 Contact us today for a free consultation to discuss your case and learn how we can help.

 Understanding Pregnancy Discrimination in Washington, D.C.